No matter how much experience, there is always more to learn or practice.

 Each time, you should focus on honing a particular part of your skill set.

-You will pick up new knowledge as you finish workshops and seminars.
+You will pick up new knowledge as you finish guides and seminars.

 Focus on applying that new knowledge in practice.